 where $\chi(R,T)$ gives the FPD of complete depolymerization of a MT, starting at the boundary, at length $R$ in shrinking state, with possibly multiple visits back to the boundary in between.
 This quantity may now be expressed implicitly through the equation

-where $Q_R^*(T)$ is a `mirror' image of $Q_R(T)$ introduced earlier, and represents the CPFD of a return to boundary over a time interval $T$, without ever reaching the origin (i.e., shrinking to zero) in between.
+where $Q_R^*(T)$ is a `mirror' image, or {\it dynamic inverse} of the quantity $Q_R(T)$ introduced earlier, and represents the CPFD of a return to boundary over a time interval $T$, without ever reaching the origin (i.e., shrinking to zero) in between.
 Similarly, $\Phi^{*}(R,T)$ is the `inverse' of $\Phi(R,T)$, and gives the CFPD of complete depolymerization of a MT starting at the boundary, without ever returning to the boundary in between.

-Eq.\ref{eq21} and Eq.\ref{eq22} may now be solved together using Laplace transforms, and we find
+Eq.\ref{eq22} and Eq.\ref{eq23} may now be solved together using Laplace transforms, and we find